VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Experiments

 \subsubsection{Semi-static Scene}

 We evaluate our method on the VG-Scene dataset to assess its performance in semi-static scenes.
-The pre-change sub-sequence is used to construct the prior map, which is then updated using the post-change sub-sequence.
+All methods follow the same experimental protocol in which the pre-change subsequence is used to construct the prior map, and the post-change subsequence is then used to update it.
 Quantitative results are summarized in Tab.~\ref{tab:gs3data}, where our approach significantly outperforms baselines in rendering quality.
-Compared to GS-SLAM*, our method achieves 3x higher frame rates while consuming 3x less GPU memory.
-Our method is slightly slower and more memory usage than GSFusion since the additional storage of Morton codes per Gaussian and the adaptive initialization of more Gaussians in changed regions.
-Fig.~\ref{fig:exp_show} presents qualitative comparisons, showing that our method produces high-fidelity updates in changed regions, even under substantial scene changes or in real-world scenarios with noisy depth measurements.
-We recommend zooming in to better observe the visual details.
+Compared with DynamicGSG, our method improves PSNR by approximately 50\% while achieving about a 40$\times$ increase in frame rate.
+Furthermore, owing to accurate map updates, the rendered depth exhibits the lowest error.
+Fig.~\ref{fig:exp_show} presents qualitative comparisons, showing that our decoupling method produces high-fidelity updates in changed regions, even under substantial scene changes or in real-world scenarios with noisy depth measurements.
+Experiments show that updating changed regions through optimization-based schemes makes the optimization process harder to converge, while object-level local update strategies are prone to over-deletion or incomplete updates.